 - 1. Wetlands Section 8.2.1 and Section 9.1.2. - 2.
-Stream Crossing Section 8.2.1 and Section 9.1.1. - 3.
-Threatened and Endangered Species/Sensitive Habitats Section 9.3. - 4.
+Stream Crossing Section 8.2.1 and Section 9.1.1.

+- 3. Threatened and Endangered Species/Sensitive Habitats Section 9.3. - 4.
 Agricultural Lands Section 8.2.2.

-In addition to following the sensitive area specific procedures applicable to categories of Environmentally Sensitive Areas, the Contractor will minimize the amount of clearing and grubbing in such areas.
-Unless required for safety or reliable operation of the Facility, the Certificate Holders will limit the removal of stumps and roots that are not in the footprint of the excavated trench in these Environmentally Sensitive Areas and access roads.
+In addition to following the sensitive area specific procedures applicable to categories of Environmentally Sensitive Areas, the Contractor will minimize the amount of clearing and grubbing in such areas as shown in the drawings in Appendix C. Unless required for safety or reliable operation of the Facility, the Certificate Holders will limit the removal of stumps and roots that are not in the footprint of the excavated trench in these Environmentally Sensitive Areas and access roads.

 As described in Section 9.3, tree clearing and tree trimming activities will be conducted during the winter months (November 1- March 31) where Indiana bats (Myotis sodalis) and northern long-eared bats (Myotis septentrionalis) are in their winter hibernacula.
-In the event that tree clearing is necessary between April 1 to October 31, the following restrictions shall be implemented for all tree clearing activities in the Project Corridor, pending approval of the NYSDPS/NYSDEC:
+In the event that tree clearing is necessary between April 1 to October 31, the following restrictions shall be implemented for all tree clearing activities in the Project Corridor, pending approval of the USFWS and in consultation with the NYSDEC: